Swiss stocks - Factors to watch on July 3

-UPDATE 2-EU clears Italy's $6 bln state bailout for Monte dei Paschi

-* State committed over 20 bln euros to rescue banks in last week

-ZURICH, July 3 The Swiss blue-chip SMI was seen opening 0.1 percent higher at 8,914 points on Monday, according to premarket indications by bank Julius Baer .
+ZURICH, July 3 (Reuters) - The Swiss blue-chip SMI was seen opening 0.1 percent higher at 8,914 points on Monday, according to premarket indications by bank Julius Baer .

 The following are some of the main factors expected to affect Swiss stocks: